What will work best for you?

 Having structured terms is really useful for setting goals and targets, which we feel is important when learning anything new.
 For example… “I’m going to nail that Phil Collins drum intro by the end of term, what’s it called?… you know the one, with the Gorilla on the advert?”

 Lessons are delivered in courses following the school terms.
-Each half term is billed separately in advance.
+Each half term is billed in advance.

-Students can choose from the following 3 options for a course of lessons:
+Students can choose from the following 3 options:

-Note: Lessons may be booked in 1 hour or 30-minute sessions as teacher and student agree.
-Makeup lessons or rebooking options may be worked out directly with your teacher.
-These should be booked within the term dates or anytime before the following half term begins.
+Note: Lessons may be booked in 1-hour or 30-minute sessions within the 1/2 term, as teacher and student agree.
+Makeup lessons or rebooking options may be possible in some cases.
+These should be within the term dates and worked out directly with your teacher.

 Our Next Term Dates